-We evaluate the pronouncements of various authoritative accounting organizations, primarily the Financial Accounting Standards Board (FASB), the SEC and the Emerging Issues Task Force (EITF), to determine the impact of new pronouncements on GAAP and the impact on the Company.
-The following are recent accounting pronouncements that have been adopted during the three months ended March 31, 2012.
+We evaluate the pronouncements of various authoritative accounting organizations, including the Financial Accounting Standards Board (FASB), the SEC and the Emerging Issues Task Force (EITF), to determine the impact of new pronouncements on GAAP and our company.
+There are no new accounting pronouncements that have been issued or adopted during the three months ended September 30, 2012 that are expected to have a significant effect on our consolidated financial statements.